 The CA Dashboard ELPI is red and shows 31.6% making progress towards English.
 Although this is a decline of -2.7% points from the previous year.
 Our LTEL group was orange showing 36.2% maintaining progress.
 Our expected outcome is moderate growth.
 Our English Learner reclassification rate was the same as the previous year at 7%.
 English Learner Progress Indicator shows that the state average was 45.7% of all EL students who made progress last year.
-We hope to meet that soon.
+We hope to meet that with proven interventions and instructional strategies.